daniellmb/learn-online/README.md

 # Learn Online

-I've had quite a few people ask me for advice on how to get start learning Computer Science or improving thier current skill-set.
-So I put together a collection of high quality resources for learning these skills online.
+I've had quite a few people ask me for advice on how to get started learning Computer Science or improving thier current skill-set.
+So I put together a collection of high-quality resources for learning online.
 Now I can just send them a link to: https://github.com/daniellmb/learn-online.
 Does this list miss something awesome?
 Send a pull request to improve it!
 The links are alphabetized with preference given to HTTPS.

 ## Course Providers